 Brancepeth Castle remained in the hands of the Crown for a number of years until King James I gave it to Robert Carr, Earl Of Somerset.
 Later the castle was taken from Carr when he was found guilty of the murder of Sir Thomas Ovebury.
 From Carr, the castle passed to the Newcastle MP, Ralph Cole who also bought Kepier Hospital near Durham.

 The next owner of Brancepeth was Sir Henry Bellaysyse, whose daughter Mary is said to have fallen in love with Bobby Shafto who lived at Whitworth Hall near Spennymoor just across the River Wear from Brancepeth.
-Mary’s love for Bobby supposedly inspired the very famous north country ballad about Bobby going off to sea and marrying his sweetheart on return but alas Mr Shafto had eyes for someone else and Mary is said to have died of a broken heart.
+Mary’s love for Bobby supposedly inspired the very famous north country ballad about Bobby going off to sea and marrying his sweetheart on return.
+Sadly, Mr Shafto had eyes for someone else and Mary is said to have died of a broken heart.

 In 1796 Brancepeth was bought by William Russell of Newbottle, who was a Sunderland banker and coal owner.
 The Russells of Brancepeth were one of most powerful and wealthiest coal owning families in the region.
 William’s son Matthew, the MP for Saltash became the richest commoner in England.
 Matthew Russell extensively rebuilt much of Brancepeth Castle around 1817.